 Although farmers have used manure to fertilize crops for 8,000 years, the widespread use of industrially produced synthetic fertilizer began in the 1960s, dramatically altering the natural nitrogen cycle by increasing the amount of bioavailable nitrogen in soils and water.
 Today, production and use of synthetic fertilizer fuels agricultural productivity that feeds almost half the people on earth (Erisman et al., 2008) and maintains ubiquitous urban turfgrass lawns and ornamental landscaping.
+Nitrogen fertilizer products distributed to the Sarasota County region are dominated by synthetic mixes of inorganic nitrogen, phosphorus, and potassium (N-P-K) for use on farms, golf courses, athletic fields, and lawns (FDACS 2019) (see Chapter 4.2).

 Inorganic slow-release formulas use a polymer coating to slow the rate of nutrient release, increasing efficiency of plant uptake and reducing runoff.
 Additionally, some fertilizer products are nitrogen- and phosphorus-free, and instead supply important plant micronutrients and/or soil enhancements like iron.
 Organic fertilizers—such as manure, compost, or animal byproducts—gradually release nutrients naturally, do not rely on fossil fuels for manufacture, and help build soil structure and health.
 Use of organic fertilizers promotes long-term soil productivity and carbon sequestration (see Chapter 4.6).
 Landscapes utilizing plants native to Florida are adapted to local soil and weather conditions.
 They require less fertilizer, pesticides, and irrigation and can be attractive alternatives to turfgrass and non-native ornamentals.